 Those in attendance will learn and network through speakers, workshops and breakout sessions.
 Attendees can mix or match breakout session topics that include leadership, good governance and economic strategy.
 It’s a model that, according to organizers, allows leaders to get the most from their experience and get more tools that are relevant to them.

-“We’ve worked hard to bring diverse speakers in that will encourage attendees to think differently in terms of what it means to be a leader and how to encourage and inspire those around you,” said Kelly Nix, WVU Extension’s leadership specialist.
+“We’ve worked hard to bring diverse speakers in that will encourage attendees to think differently in terms of what it means to be a leader and how to encourage and inspire those around you,” said Kelly Nix, WVU Extension’s former leadership specialist.
 “And, as always, we see this as a very active forum for people to come and interact with one another and build meaningful relationships to benefit their communities that transcend the conference.”

 Notable speakers include Devine Carama, a socially conscious hip-hop artist, community activist and motivational youth speaker from Lexington, Kentucky, and Nikki Izzo-Brown, WVU’s head women’s soccer coach and recent inductee of the West Virginia Soccer Association Hall of Fame of Class of 2018.